Immunization of immunocompromised persons: Canadian Immunization Guide

 Non-live vaccines should be administered to people with malignant solid tumours according to routine immunization schedules.
 Immunization should be given at least 2 weeks prior to the start of immunosuppressive therapy or when immunosuppressive therapy is at the lowest level unless the risk of imminent exposure to the pathogen is high.
 Hepatitis B vaccine should be given at double the routine dose and using a 3- or 4-dose schedule.
 HPV vaccine should be given following routine age indications but using a 3-dose schedule regardless of age.
 Doses of any vaccine received while on immunosuppressive therapy should be repeated once no longer immune suppressed unless an adequate antibody response can be demonstrated.

-In addition, pneumococcal conjugate vaccine (regardless of age) and polysaccharide vaccine (if age 2 years or more) should be given because of increased susceptibility to invasive pneumococcal disease.
+In addition, Pneu-C-20 should be given because of increased susceptibility to invasive pneumococcal disease.
 For infants 6 months of age or older, annual immunization with inactivated influenza vaccine is also recommended.
+RSV disease can result in severe outcomes in older adults with immunocompromising conditions.
+To reduce severe RSV outcomes in adults 75 years of age and older, particularly those with a moderate to severe immunocompromising condition, a single dose of RSV vaccine is recommended.

 Live attenuated vaccines